GabrielBigardi/Unity-2D-Sprite-Animator/README.md

 ## How to install
 ### Package Manager (recommended)
-* 1 - Open the package manager (Window > Package Manager)
+* 1 - Open the package manager (Window > Package Manager).
-* 2 - Click on the plus icon and "Add package from git URL..."
+* 2 - Click on the plus icon and "Add package from git URL...".
-* 3 - Enter https://github.com/GabrielBigardi/2D-Sprite-Animator.git and click "Add"
+* 3 - Enter https://github.com/GabrielBigardi/2D-Sprite-Animator.git and click "Add".
-* 4 - Wait until the package manager finishes installing the package and recompiling
+* 4 - Wait until the package manager finishes installing the package and recompiling.

 ### Lazy way
 * 1 - Download this repository as ZIP or by cloning it.